divio/divio-cloud-docs/how-to/includes/deploy-common-deploy.rst

 Add database and media services
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The new Divio application does not include any :ref:`additional services <services>`; they must be added manually using
+The new Divio application does not include any :ref:`additional services <services>`.
+If your application requires a
-the Divio Control Panel if required.
-Use the *Services* menu to add a Postgres or MySQL database as required, and an S3
+database or media store, they must be added manually using the Divio Control Panel as required.
+Use the *Services* menu
-or MS Azure object storage instance for media.
+to add the services your application needs.

 Add release commands